johnnyarojas/ThinkpadT480-Workstation/README.md

 # ThinkpadT480-NixOS-Workstation
-A workstation configuration that mixes a personal and academic use in the same machine.
+This configuration aims to provide a configuration.nix file that setups a machine for personal and academic use.